single-spa/single-spa/README.md

 - [The root app](https://github.com/joeldenning/single-spa-examples/blob/master/bootstrap.js)
 - [The children apps](https://github.com/joeldenning/single-spa-examples/tree/master/apps)

 Also note that it requires that as of 11/1/15, the root app that loads all other apps must be written with JSPM.
-The goal is to move away from that towards the [whatwg/loader standard](https://github.com/whatwg/loader) or maybe towards no loader standard at all (which would offload all of the loading work to the user).
+The goal is to move away from that towards the [whatwg/loader standard](https://github.com/whatwg/loader), probably polyfilled with the [es6-module-loader](https://github.com/ModuleLoader/es6-module-loader).

 ## Things that are not supported
 - Single Spa is the one who controls the `<base>` tag, which means that apps should not control it. single-spa-angular1 makes it possible for angular to still work (even with History API pretty urls!) without the angular app putting a `<base>` tag in the app's index.html.